FOR IMMEDIATE RELEASE

 Upon receipt of a completed Notice of Intent Form, the City Clerk will post the Notice of Intent Form online and will provide the Legal Voter with a Petition.
 The Legal Voter may begin circulating the Petition the day the Notice of Intent Form is posted online – but not before.
 The Legal Voter will have 90 calendar days to circulate the Petition.

 (2) The completed Petition must be returned to City Hall.
 For a Petition to be valid and legally sufficient it must comply with all of the requirements listed in the Petition Guidelines that are attached to the Petition.
 The Petition must be completed no more than 90 days after the City Clerk posts the Notice of Intent Form.

-(3) Upon the Petition's completion and return to the City Hall Office of the City Clerk, the City Clerk will post the Petition online at www.chicityclerk.com/cannabis for a 30 day comment period.
+(3) Upon the Petition's completion and return to the City Hall Office of the City Clerk, the City Clerk will post the Petition online for a 30 day comment period.
 During the comment period the public may submit comments regarding the Petition.
-Comments may be submitted in person to the City Hall Office of the City Clerk, or to email@example.com, and will be available for public inspection at the City Hall Office of the City Clerk.
+Comments may be submitted in person to the City Hall Office of the City Clerk, or to firstname.lastname@example.org, and will be available for public inspection at the City Hall Office of the City Clerk.

 During the 30-day comment period, the City Clerk will also review the submitted Petition for legal sufficiency.
 At the end of the 30-day comment period, the City Clerk will publicly post online its determination of whether the Petition is accepted as legally sufficient or rejected as legally insufficient.
 If the Petition is rejected as legally insufficient, the reasons for such rejection will also be posted online.